recentralized/www.seriesphotos.app/tailwindui-syntax/src/pages/series2-updates-guide.md

 description: Get oriented to the updates.
 ---

 This guide will help you get oriented to the changes in Series 2.0.
-There's a lots to explore, but keeping a fast and simple workflow is the goal.
+There's a lot to explore, but keeping a fast and simple workflow is the goal.

 ## Video

 You can use videos and photos anywhere in the app.
-Any exported region containing a video will be a video file, othersize a PNG.
+Any exported region containing a video will be a video file, otherwise a PNG.

 ## Import and Export